arshadshk/LearnDataScience/README.md

     * cd to the 'notebooks' subdirectory
     * start IPython Notebook 'ipython notebook --pylab=inline'

-* From the git repo
+* From the github repo
     * clone the repo
     * cd to 'notebooks'
     * start IPython Notebook 'ipython notebook --pylab=inline'